 - Contact your healthcare provider if you receive an unexpected bill.

-- Safely dispose of documents that contain personal, medical, or financial information
+- Safely dispose of documents that contain personal, medical, or financial information.

-- Sign blank forms.
+- Don’t sign blank forms.

-- Accept "free" medical equipment or services.
+- Don’t accept “free” medical equipment or services.

 Get help recovering from Medicare scams